-Stop struggling with your Windows CMD batch files!
+Stop struggling with your Windows CMD batch file commands!

-Take Command is a comprehensive interactive command line and Windows batch scripting toolkit that makes your Windows command prompt easier to use and far more powerful.
-Take Command includes tabbed console windows, File Explorer-style integration, hundreds of major enhancements to standard CMD commands such as COPY, DEL, and DIR, 216 internal commands, improved command line editing (including a wide variety of cut and paste options), and thousands of other features you won'f find in any other Windows command processor.
+Take Command is a comprehensive interactive command line and Windows batch scripting toolkit that makes your command prompt easier to use and far more powerful.
+Take Command includes tabbed console windows, File Explorer integration, hundreds of major enhancements to standard CMD commands such as COPY, DEL, DIR, and START, 235 internal commands, improved command line editing (including powerful filename completion, and a wide variety of cut and paste options), and thousands of other features you won'f find in any other Windows command processor.

-Take Command is also a powerful solution for creating Windows batch files, featuring compatibility with CMD batch file commands, while offering advanced extensions such as an integrated IDE including an editor and batch debugger, DO loops, SWITCH statements, subroutines, error and exception handling, monitoring and internet commands, and over 640 internal variables and functions.
+Take Command is also the best solution for Windows batch file development, featuring compatibility with CMD commands, while offering advanced extensions such as an integrated IDE including an editor and batch debugger, DO loops, SWITCH statements, subroutines, error and exception handling, monitoring and Internet commands, and over 680 internal variables and functions.